|Student Rating:||3.0 / 5|

 On top of this, Capital One offers a cash-back program with a decent, if not stunning, rewards rate.
-You get 1 percent back on all your purchases, which you can boost to 1.25 percent if you make your payments on time.
+You get 5 percent back on hotel and rental card bookings made through Capital One Travel as well as 1 percent back on all other purchases, a flat base rate you can boost to 1.25 percent if you make your payments on time.
 Rewards are also very flexible – you can redeem any dollar amount at any time.
 The overall value of the program is a drawback, however.
 Capital One falls short of other cash-back cards for students.
 Several cards offer large sign-up bonuses and a much higher rewards rate, thanks to rotating bonus categories.

 You’ll also earn up to $60 in streaming subscription credits when you pay on time (exclusions apply), which is a nice perk that could cover at least a few months worth of a single membership.